Welcome to the IMM Virtual Writing Assistant!

 - Write meaningful text and do the research so your sources are speaking for you instead of writing prose from your own knowledge base.

-- Check your paper against the Thesis or Dissertation Handbook and the 8 Great Thesis-Dissertation Proofreading Tips (downloadable in the Student Online Center) before submitting it.
+- Check your paper against the Thesis or Dissertation Handbook.

 Paraphrasing is RESTATING the author’s ideas and meaning represented by their text or audio, but in YOUR OWN WORDS AND VOICE.
 Paraphrasing is NOT swapping out some words for others or using the source’s words, but in a different order.
 When you paraphrase, you still must include in-text citations crediting the original source.
 Plus, any four words in a row left of the author’s original text must be treated as a quote with quotation marks and in-text citations.

-Note: Your opinion is certainly part of the Discussion; however, you need to show how it is backed by the Review.
+Note: Your opinion is certainly part of the Discussion; however, you need to show how it is supported by the Review.
 And, while we welcome your personal experiences in the Discussion, they should be a small part of it.
-Your experiences should be used to complement the source-based conversation about why your theory, or statement of purpose, is true.
+Your experiences should be used to complement the source-based conversation about why your theory is plausible.

 Top 4 Tips for Passing Your Thesis/Dissertation: